Zephkier/CM2020-ASP-Group-Project/README.md

-# Agile Software Project (ASP) - Bright Learning Academy Setup
+# 🌟 Agile Software Project (ASP) - Bright Learning Academy

-## Follow these steps to set up and run the Agile Software Project (ASP) on your local machine:
+Welcome to the Agile Software Project (ASP) for **Bright Learning Academy**!
+This guide will help you set up and run the project on your local machine in just a few simple steps.

+## 🚀 Quick Start Guide

+### Follow the instructions below to get the ASP up and running:
-Within the terminal...
+### Within the terminal...

 1.  **Install dependencies used in project**